Learn how to set up and use petty cash in QuickBooks Online.

 How to set up a petty cash account

 Here's how to create a petty cash account.
 When you move cash from your bank account into petty cash, you should see it in this account.

 - Go to Settings ⚙ and select Chart of accounts.

 - Select New.

-- From the Account Type drop-down▼, choose Bank.
+- From the Account Type dropdown▼, select Bank.

-- From the Detail Type drop-down▼, choose Cash on hand.
+- From the Detail Type dropdown▼, select Cash on hand.

-- Enter Petty Cash for the account name.
+- Enter Petty Cash in the Name field.

-- The opening balance will be created when you move money from the checking account by writing a check or transferring funds.
-If you already have money to use for petty cash, enter the amount in the Balance field and choose the as of date.
+- The opening balance will be created when you move money from the current account by writing a cheque or transferring funds.
+If you already have money to use for petty cash, enter the amount in the Balance field and select the as of date.